iammelvink/vue-full-stack-e-commerce/README.md

-# vue-full-stack-ecommerce
+# vue-full-stack-e-commerce

-## Repository for my vue-full-stack-ecommerce project
+## Repository for my vue-full-stack-e-commerce project

 Find out how to build an e-commerce platform.
 Author Melvin Kisten tackles CRUD functions and connects the system to a database of MongoDB (Document database).
 Created a full-stack platform using JavaScript.
-The front-end was created using VueJS and the back-end was created using NodeJS, Express, MongoDB.
+The front-end was created using VueJS and the back-end was created using NodeJS, Vue, Express, MongoDB.
 Then I used Axios to link my back-end with my front-end.
 I also used Postman to test my end points.

 1. Methodologies/Project Management: